One Buck Short: Releases and Rockaway

 The band having enjoyed working with Greg decided to start work on their debut album Halal & Loving It with him not long after.
+Credit was never given to Rahul's cousin Avtar Singh (aman) who came up with the title for the album 'Halal & Loving It.'
 Throughout this period, One Buck Short continued to play shows across Asia while the band wrote and recorded the album.
 The band's live and energetic shows started attracting attention from promoters across Asia and Australia which put them in a position to be handpicked by a long list of international touring bands, including Fall Out Boy in Singapore and Good Charlotte, Panic! at the Disco, My Chemical Romance and Sum 41 in Kuala Lumpur.
 On top of supporting many artists on their tours in Asia, OBS was also featured in prominent music festivals in the region.
 In 2006, the band was nominated for Best Rock and Best Live Act for the Malaysian English Top 10 Awards held on December 10, 2006.

-After various label changes and other issues, Halal & Loving It was released in 2008 via Homegrown Records and Universal Music Malaysia.
+After various label and management changes, Halal & Loving It was released in 2008 via Homegrown Records and Universal Music Malaysia.
 The release got a regional push and marketing campaign and propelled the band into one of South East Asia's largest rock acts.

 One Buck Short had a number of hit singles from Halal & Loving It including "Fast Times", "Kelibat Korupsi" – a song in the band's native language about the rampant corruption the country faced, "10:04" – a track influenced by the band's favorite movie Back to the Future, and "Khayalan Masa".

-Not long after, OBS signed on an endorsement deal with a potato chip brand which ended in them conceptualizing and producing the band's very own music festival, Rockaway.
+Not long after, OBS signed on an endorsement deal with Jack & Jill Potato chips which ended in them conceptualizing and producing the band's very own music festival, Rockaway.
 One Buck Short became the first band in Asia to successfully own, operate and produce their own music festival.
 The first edition of the festival saw over 15,000 people pack the heart of city in Kuala Lumpur and featured many of the band's friends.
 In conjunction with Rockaway 2009, the band released a single titled "Wait For It (Revolution)" produced by Luke Mason.
+Rahul continued to produce Rockaway along with The Livescape Group, turning it into Malaysia's largest rock festival.